-Guess what today is, it’s time to see a simple French country spring decorating ideas tour.
+Guess what today is, it’s time to see an easy French country spring decorating ideas tour.
 Welcome to our home and I hope you grab a cup of your favorite coffee or tea and enjoy spending time touring our home.
 If you are new to Cloches & Lavender welcome.

 The weather is a bit confusing here.
 One day it feels as though spring is on its way and the next cold.
 But the sun is bright and a few Daffodils are blooming.